-The fair value of the Company's investment in preferred interests of Aireon was determined using a discounted cash flow model.
+The fair value of the Company's investment in preferred interests of Aireon was determined using a discounted cash flow model (see note 12).
 The estimated fair value of the investment may change in subsequent periods.
 Any such changes could be material and would be reflected in the statement of operations as they occur.
-A sensitivity analysis with respect to changes in the unobservable inputs to the valuations is discussed in the Level 3 financial instruments section above.
+A sensitivity analysis with respect to changes in the unobservable inputs to the valuations is discussed in note 12.